 No one said the world affairs and the people that surround us are remotely aware of differences that should not separate us, but unite us.
-I am not merely speaking of LGBT rights and the people who shed hatred from the right.
+I am not merely speaking of LGBTQ rights and the people who shed hatred from the right.
 That is to be expected and I think we are all aware of it.

 Race within the LGBT community; the Washington Blade

 Recently, Think Progress ran a story titled The Consequences of Pitting Race Against Sexual Orientation And Gender Identity.
 The author discussed the gay v. race debate used by the National Organization for Marriage’s (NOM) anti-gay hatred-filled actions and compared those to the words of Washington Blade’s editor Kevin Naff in his “All Aboard the Trayvon Bandwagon” editorial.
 Think Progress ran another article in which the author denounced Naff’s editorial as ignoring the “reality of racial oppression.”
 I must concur, not only on the basis of mere knowledge but based on my own experiences.

 Needs of LGBT mainstream and LGBT people of color are different